coolingozone/deepdeep/Tensorflow.md

       >>>
 This an simple hello world type for tensorflow.
 What is different from normal python is the present of session command.
 In Tensorflow when we initialized a variable such as hello with tf.constant("Hello, Tensorflow!‘). the variable is not created at that point.
 Only when the variable is 'run' by a session such as sess.run(hello) would the variable (constant in this case) would be created.

 In the next example, constant a and b are supposed to have value of 10 and 32.
 However, if we issue command of a+b at this point, the result is nothing.
-We would need a session to run the addition, sess.run(a+b) and the result would be produce.
+We would need a session to run the addition, sess.run(a+b) and the result would be produced.

+## Simple Regress with Tensorflow

+Please refer to:
+* Jupyter Notebbok [link](http://104.199.205.18:8888/notebooks/DeepWorkshop/SimpleRegression.ipynb) for full explaination.
+* Code to download at[link](LinearRegression.py)